Mierdin/blog/content/about.md

 - I created and help maintain the [Antidote project](https://antidoteproject.readthedocs.io/en/latest/), which powers [NRE Labs](https://nrelabs.io)
 - I worked as a core developer on the [StackStorm event-driven automation project](https://github.com/StackStorm/st2) for a few years, and still contribute when I find the time.
 - I started a project called [ToDD](https://github.com/toddproject/todd) which performs distributed network testing.
-It's suffering from a bit of neglect at the moment, and I'm hoping to have some time to get back into it and restructure things.
+It's suffering from a bit of neglect at the moment, and I'm hoping to have some time soon to get back into it and restructure things.

 ## Presentations